 - Crapsack World

 - Go Out with a Smile: "I did it for love."
 Also doubles as Famous Last Words.

-- High Pressure Blood: Happens to a poor man behind Dr. Monro when he cuts an artery during an amputation For Science!.
+- High-Pressure Blood: Happens to a poor man behind Dr. Monro when he cuts an artery during an amputation For Science!.

 - Historical Hero Upgrade: The real Burke and Hare were quite a bit more cold blooded, preying on old ladies, a boy, and a mentally retarded man.
-And Hare ratted Burke out in exchange for immunity.
+Hare also ratted Burke out in exchange for immunity.

 - Hollywood Heart Attack: How one of the victims dies.